Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/globals.rst

 - **Minimize global variable usage**: Avoid using global variables unless absolutely necessary.

-- **Use `static` for file-scoped variables**: To prevent other files from accessing variables that don’t need global visibility.
+- **Use `static` for file-scoped variables**: To prevent other files from accessing variables that don't need global visibility.

 - **Use `const` globals** when constants need to be shared across files, as they are safer and provide better control than mutable globals.